netsec-ethz/scion-tutorials/content/sigcomm/workshop.md

 #### Using the web application

 The easiest way to explore the SCION system and the topology is by using the SCIONLab User AS web application.
-We are going to install it by login into your VM (`vagrant ssh` as mentioned before), and then running:
+We are going to install it by logging into your VM (`vagrant ssh` as mentioned before), and then running:

 ```shell
 sudo apt-get install -y scion-apps-webapp